Renormalization, Decoupling and the Hierarchy Problem: The Hierarchy Problem

-Remember that our theory is the effective field theory, and the parameter $m_B^2$ in the Lagrangian is just parametrizations of our ignorance but valid below a certain scale and is to be matched with the counterpart in the UV completion or simply the observables (see e.g. \cite{Cohen:2019wxr,Manohar:2018aog,Brivio:2017vri}).
-We have another {\em equivalent but better alternative one-parameter} parametrization $m^2$, seen in Eq. (\ref{SlidingMass}).
-Using the relation, the running physical mass (\ref{renormalizaedmassQ}) is expressed as \be \ee
+Then, how does the cancellation in (\ref{renmass}) take place?
+We use the term ``cancellation'' when comparing two independently known quantities.
+However, the bare parameter is merely what we define within our theory, and its redefinition should not be called cancellation.
+Remember that our theory is an effective field theory, and the parameter $m_B^2$ in the Lagrangian simply parametrizes our ignorance about physics beyond a certain scale.
+It is to be matched with the counterpart in the UV completion or simply fitted by experiments (see, e.g., \cite{Cohen:2019wxr, Brivio:2017vri}).